 • Uveitis and Ocular Inflammation

 A new ophthalmology-focused Transitional Year program, in conjunction with the Department of Family Medicine, is expanding ophthalmology training beyond the historically requisite 36 months.
 Graduates of this program and Ophthalmology Residency are receiving extensive training, including participation in ocular surgery simulator courses available through the HelpMeSee foundation.
 BronxCare also has two Optometry Residency programs.
-In 2012, the Primary Care/Ocular Disease Optometry Residency was established, and the Pediatric/Ocular Disease Optometry Residency was initiated in 2019.
+BronxCare also has two Optometry Residency programs.
+In 2012, the Ocular Disease/Primary Care Optometry Residency was established, and the Pediatric Optometry/Ocular Disease Residency was initiated in 2019.
 Both programs are affiliated with SUNY College of Optometry.